zhanglabtools/ConsTADs/README.md

-The tutorial of these scripts can be found in  [ConsTADs usage.html](ConsTADs usage.html)
+The tutorial of these scripts can be found in